marcinbojko/hv-packer/README.md

 [https://github.com/hashicorp/packer/issues/5023](https://github.com/hashicorp/packer/issues/5023)
 Will be fixed in 1.4.x revision

-### I have problem how to find a proper WIM  name in Windows ISO to pick proper version.
+### I have problem how to find a proper WIM  name in Windows ISO to pick proper version

 You can use number.
 If you have 4 images on the list of choice - use `ImageIndex` with proper `Value`